aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 * With the console migration tool, you can migrate PostgreSQL® databases either using the continuous migration method, which is the one recommended and detailed in this guide, or using the dump method (``pg_dump``).

-  * Continuous migration keeps the source database operational during the migration but requires either superuser permissions or the `aiven_extras` extention installed on the source database.
+  * Continuous migration keeps the source database operational during the migration but requires either superuser permissions or the ``aiven_extras`` extension installed on the source database.
   * Dump is a point-in-time snapshot.
 The data written to the source database after initiating the dump during the migration process are not migrated to the target database.
 When you start a dump migration, make sure no data is written to the source database by the time the dump is over.

 .. dropdown:: Expand to check out how to verify that you have superuser permissions.